How To Calculate

 Rosemary Njeri

-Percentage increase is for example used by companies to describe their success as an increase in profit levels.
+An example of where this concept is used is in companies.
+Companies use it to describe their success as an increase in profit levels.

 To calculate percentage increase, we subtract the previous value from the current value, divide it by the previous value and then change it to percentage form.